darkwizard242/ansible-role-mc/README.md

 Variable      | Description
 ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------
 mc_app        | Defines the app to install i.e. **mc**
-mc_dl_url     | Defines URL to download the mc binary from. mc_bin_path   | Defined to dynamically set the appropriate path to store mc binary into.
+mc_os         | Defines os type.
+Used for obtaining the correct type of binaries based on OS type.
+Defaults to: **linux** mc_arch       | Defines os architecture.
+Used to set the correct type of binaries based on OS System Architecture.
+Defaults to: **amd64** mc_dl_url     | Defines URL to download the mc binary from. mc_bin_path   | Defined to dynamically set the appropriate path to store mc binary into.
 Defaults to (as generally available on any user's PATH): **/usr/local/bin/mc** mc_file_owner | Owner for the binary file of mc.